Last Updated - November 26, 2023

 Another factor to consider is the sensor resolution.
 Most people prefer high-resolution sensors, as evidenced by the popularity of the D850 and Sony A7R series cameras.
 It seems every manufacturer is pushing for ever higher resolutions.
 This is all great in theory, but in practice it leads to some serious problems.
 First of all, the higher resolution creates larger file sizes.
 The ASI 2600MC camera has a ~6,000 x ~4,000 sensor (26 megapixels) and the FITS files are each 50mb in size.
 If I capture 100 images, that's 5 GBs of data!
 You can see how this will quickly fill up the storage on the ASIAir, as well as my laptop.
 Meanwhile, my little ASI 533MM, with its 3000 x 3000 sensor (9 megapixels), only uses 17mb per FIT file.
 These smaller files are much easier to process and store.
 For that reason, I actually prefer lower resolution cameras.
 Unless you are printing lots of large photos, I don't see much point in chasing higher resolution sensors.

 Finally, let's talk about the cameras I actually have and use.
 First up is the ASI 1600MM, this was my very first dedicated astro camera and it did a great job.
 In hindsight, the amp glow around the corners was annoying, and forced me to take dark frames.
 Then I used the ASI 294MC, a color camera.
 This had the worst amp glow I've ever seen, almost like a flashlight shining across the edge of the sensor!
 However, a good set of dark frames could completely eliminate the amp glow, so it's really not that big of a deal.
 In 2022 my girlfriend purchased the ASI 533MM camera and we've been using it ever since.
 This camera has no amp glow, a 2.7x magnification factor, and great low-light performance.
 The only downside is the square crop factor, which is a bit boring for me personally.
 I prefer the rectangular images with the APS-C and Full Frame sensors.
-I have not personally used the ASI 533 MC (the color variant), but I've heard from fellow astrophotographers that it does a fine job.
-That's why I'm recommending it today, since it's just the color variant of the camera I'm currently using.
+I'm currently debating if I should purchase the ASI 2600MC.
+It would make a great replacement to the aging 294MC, but the $1,800 price tag is pretty steep.

 This photo was captured in my light polluted backyard as well.
 I used the ASI 1600MM and two narrowband filters - H-Alpha and Oxygen.
 This allowed me to showcase the stunning details of the Heart Nebula